Before the US invasion of Iraq in 2003, there was over 1.5 million Christians living in Iraq.

 Of the 1.5 million Christians living in Iraq, 80% belonged to the Chaldean Catholic Church, 10% belonged to the Syriac Church, and 5% to the Assyrian Church.

-Chaldeans truly are the native peoples of Iraq, descendants of the Akkadians and Neo-Babylonians.
+Chaldeans are the native peoples of Iraq, descendants of the Akkadians and Neo-Babylonians.
 Today we speak the Chaldean language, a mixture of the Aramaic spoken by Jesus and the Akkadian spoken by the Babylonians

 There are over 2 million Chaldeans living scattered across the globe now, mostly living in the United States in Detroit and San Diego.
-While we are not a strong fighting force, we are a very strong economic and diplomatic force.
-An estimated 60% of Chaldean households own at least one business, and Chaldeans contribute an estimated $17.6 billion yearly to the Michigan economy.
+We are a peaceful people and we are a very strong economic and diplomatic force.

 A Chaldean autonomous region would allow us to keep our place in our native land and rebuild for the generations to come, and I believe we have an important role to play in restoring peace and prosperity to the region.